You spend a lot more time with AI than you think.

 Deeply intertwined in our digital world, artificial intelligence passes through our everyday lives like a passing wind.

-As John McCarthy, the one coined the term “Artificial Intelligence,” said “as soon as it works, no one calls it AI anymore."
+As John McCarthy, who coined the term “Artificial Intelligence,” said “as soon as it works, no one calls it AI anymore."

 Artificial Intelligence permeates our lives from Amazon’s personalization algorithms to the control system in your car.